Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning: INTRODUCTION

 \section{INTRODUCTION}

-Deep learning has achieved remarkable success in domains where sequential or high-dimensional data can be transformed into visual representations suitable to convolutional architectures.
-In speech recognition, for instance, raw audio signals are often converted into spectrograms, two-dimensional time–frequency images, that serve as powerful inputs to convolutional neural networks (CNNs) and other image-based models.
-These approaches have yielded state-of-the-art performance across a range of tasks, from keyword spotting to end-to-end transcription \cite{Chan2015ListenAA} \cite{Amodei2015DeepS2} \cite{Schneider2019wav2vecUP}.
-Similarly, in cybersecurity, software files and their execution behavior have been rendered as grayscale or RGB images, where visual patterns detectable by CNNs facilitate malware detection \cite{Llaurad2018UsingCN}.
-These data-to-image transformations have unlocked new pathways by leveraging the spatial feature extraction strengths inherent to image-oriented deep learning.
+Deep learning has been highly successful when sequential or high-dimensional signals are converted into visual representations that suit convolutional architectures.
+In speech recognition, raw audio is commonly transformed into spectrograms, i.e., 2D time–frequency images, enabling CNN-based models to achieve state-of-the-art results, from keyword spotting to end-to-end transcription \cite{Chan2015ListenAA, Amodei2015DeepS2, Schneider2019wav2vecUP}.
+Similarly, in cybersecurity, software files and their execution behavior have been mapped to grayscale or RGB images, where CNNs exploit visual patterns for malware detection~\cite{Llaurad2018UsingCN}.
+These data-to-image mappings leverage the spatial feature learning strengths of image-based deep networks.

-Inspired by these cross-domain successes, this work investigates the transformation of proprioceptive time-series data collected from multiple proprioceptive signals of a quadruped robot into two-dimensional images that encode both temporal dynamics and robot morphology.
-By arranging proprioceptive signal readings according to the physical layout of the robot and incorporating time as an additional spatial dimension, the resulting images preserve inter-signal correlations and gait-dependent patterns in a form optimized for CNN processing.
-This approach provides a richer and more spatially coherent feature space than models trained directly on raw time-series inputs, enabling more effective learning of complex locomotion tasks.
-We demonstrate its potential in the context of contact estimation, where accurate prediction of foot–ground interactions is essential for stable and adaptive quadruped locomotion \cite{Camurri2017ProbabilisticCE} \cite{Nistic2025MUSEAR}.
+Motivated by these successes, we transform quadruped proprioceptive time-series signals into 2D images that encode both temporal dynamics and robot morphology.
+Signals are arranged according to the robot’s physical layout, with time incorporated as an additional spatial dimension, preserving inter-signal correlations and gait-dependent structure in a CNN-friendly format.
+This yields a richer and more spatially coherent feature space than learning directly from raw time series, and we demonstrate its effectiveness on foot contact estimation, a key component for stable and adaptive locomotion \cite{Camurri2017ProbabilisticCE, Nistic2025MUSEAR}.

-Figure \ref{fig:1} illustrates three time steps of a quadruped robot walking over uneven terrain.
-For each time step, the corresponding proprioceptive images are shown, derived from base angular velocity from IMU, joint position from encoders, and estimated foot position proprioceptive signals.
-These images highlight how the representation varies across different environments, providing a compact encoding that supports learning of fundamental tasks such as foot contact estimation.
+Figure \ref{fig:1} shows three time steps of a quadruped traversing uneven terrain, along with the corresponding proprioceptive images derived from IMU base angular velocity, encoder joint positions, and estimated foot positions.
+The resulting patterns vary across environments while providing a compact representation that supports learning tasks such as contact estimation.